ivanbgd/stock-trading-cli-with-async-streams/README.md

     - All CPU cores are really being employed (as can be seen in Task Manager).
 - Using `rayon` is easy.
 It has parallel iterators that support *chunking*.
 We can turn our sequential code into parallel by using `rayon` easily.
+- We also implemented classical multithreading with `tokio::spawn()`.
+    - This requires using the crate [once_cell](https://crates.io/crates/once_cell) and its `once_cell::sync::OnceCell`.
+      It is needed to initialize the variable `symbols` that holds symbols that a user provides on the command line.
+    - *Note*: This implementation doesn't employ `rayon`.
+- All measurements were performed with 501 S&P symbols provided.
+    - Comments in code also assume all 501 symbols.
+- If only 10 symbols are provided, instead of 501, then the fastest solution is with chunk size of 1, around `250` ms.
+    - Chunk size of 5 is slower, around `600` ms.
+    - Chunk sizes of 10 or 128 are very slow, over `1` s!
 - We are probably limited by the data-fetching time from the Yahoo!
 Finance API.
 That's probably our bottleneck.
     - We need to fetch data for around 500 symbols and the function `get_quote_history()` fetches data for one symbol (called "ticker") at a time.
 It is asynchronous, but perhaps this is the best that we can do.